BlockTimeWorld/SwapMatic/README.md

 A standards-compliant market information feed to exchanges and trackers should be developed.
 However, most of cyrpto market services support Uniswap already, so for them is it a very small step to use MiniSawap as an information source.

 Please note that MiniSwap does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
-BlockTome Solutions is committed to develop and keep the service oprational, but any substantial new development requires more than tan idea and request (wink wink: if you think it is a godo idea, find someone to work on it!).
+Any substantial new development requires more than an idea and request.

 ## Disclaimer
 *MiniSwap, BlockTime Solutions, or DUST Central are **on** but not officially affiliated **with** Matic Network.*